-Net/total revenue is always found at the top, then COGS is deducted to get the gross margin or gross profit.
-Then there comes the section of operating expenses with SG&A, R&D and any other expenses are listed below the gross margin.
+Net/total revenue is always found at the top of the income statement, then COGS is deducted to get the gross margin or gross profit.
+Then there comes the section of operating expenses with SG&A, R&D and any other expenses that are listed below the gross margin.
 Operating/net profit is the result of deduction of these expenses from the gross margin/profit.
 Some expenses, such as interest expense or tax expense, are reported below operating income.

 COGS or COS (cost of services, the term that works for service companies) represent all the costs directly associated with producing a product or delivering a service, while SG&A cover all the expenses that aren’t directly attributed to the manufacturing process or creating a service.

 It has to be said that there are no direct regulations from GAAP and the accounting department of a company decides what should go into COGS and what should go into SG&A. This seems easy at first glance, but in practice there are some ambiguous financial situations.
 For example, the cost of the materials for making the goods, and the wages of the people making them are directly related to the final product for sale, so they go into COGS.
 There’s no doubt here as COGS by definition includes direct labor costs and any direct material costs associated with the production process.
 On the contrary, the salary of the human resources manager and the cost of supplies used by the sales department go into SG&A.